BasedHardware/omi/docs/_hardware/DevKit1.md

 ## Introduction

 DevKit 1 is a necklace form factor device that can be worn around the neck.
 It runs on Xiao nRF52840, is powered by a rechargeable battery, and connects to your phone to stream the audio data.
-The device is designed to be used with the Friend app, which is available on the Apple App Store and Google Play Store.
+The device is designed to be used with the Omi app, which is available on the Apple App Store and Google Play Store.

 ## How to get it